Sunday, November 29, 2020

 The greatest love is the Indian Government's support of their expression of faith in Tibetan Buddhism.

 My journey in McLeod Ganj was graced by a unique encounter with the Dalai Lama, the Spiritual leader of the Tibetans in exile.
 I was fortunate to meet him at his residence, where he shared profound insights about 'Jataka Tales' with local and international pilgrims.
+His wisdom and humility left a lasting impression on me, and I felt truly blessed to have had this experience.

 I'm a Christian, but I've studied Major religions in India for over a year and incorporated their beliefs into my faith.